gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 ### 8.8 Reversals of a single axis

 Even on a smooth polyline an axis can reverse (a circle’s X axis at the left and right extrema).
-That is a direction change in the scan of §8.1, and an angle change of the path (§8.4).

-**Linear:** at the extremum some `Δ_i` changes sign, which fails §8.5, so the path stops.
-A sampled circle would stop twice per revolution.
-That is correct for exact chords, and the wrong mode for a circle.
-(1° chords *without* a sign change pass the 2° collinear test, so Linear does not stop at every chord.)
+That is a sign flip of `Δ_i`, and for Overshoot it ends that axis’s `R_i` (§8.1).

+**Linear — the master/slave distinction matters.** The reversing axis of a sampled circle is the *slave* at its
+extremum: at X’s cardinal, Y is the DDA master (larger velocity component), so X’s sign flip does not end the master’s `R`.
+The path does **not** stop; the DDA takes X through 0 and back and the path speed is continuous.
+This is exactly the mental model of §6.3 (the master reaches `v_max` when the slave reverses).
+The path stops only if the **master** reverses sense (e.g. the straight return-to-origin line reaching a cusp) or the path ends.

-**Overshoot:** only the reversing axis has `R → 0`; the others keep `P`.
-A sampled circle is the motivating case.
+**Overshoot:** per axis; only the reversing axis has `R → 0`, the others keep `P`.

-True arc blocks remain v2. v1 tests a coarse square in Linear (must stop) and a fine circle in Overshoot (must not).
+True arc blocks remain v2.
+Tests: Linear square (axis-aligned
+corners: the continuing axis of the next side was idle, so both stop) and Linear sampled circle (cruises, master/slave reversals handled).

 ---